-From the outside, La Casa Azul is a simple structure that would likely be overlooked if not for its striking shade of blue.
+From the outside, La Casa Azul is a simple structure in the Coyoacan district that would likely be overlooked if not for its striking shade of blue.
 But beyond the sky-colored concrete lies a world that once brought two of Mexico’s most famous artists into contact with Marxist revolutionary Leon Trotsky.

 Before Trotsky ever made his way to Mexico City, La Casa Azul was already a hotbed of intellectual activity, and was the childhood home of Frida Kahlo.
 It was in La Casa Azul - bedridden after a bus accident that left her in pain for the rest of her life - that she learned to paint, .